minifigmaster125/minifigmaster125.github.io/src/posts/a-walk-down-creativity-lane.md

 Not dead, but smoldering.
 I never unsubscribed from the r/gamedev subreddit, and I got a regular newsletter for all things 3D art from our savior Andrew Price of Blender Guru.
 I kept up with open source game engine updates, and occasionally watched talks from GDC (Game Developers Conference) every year.
-Every time I would consume some content from the other side, I would feel a tug.
+Each time I would consume some content from the other side, I would feel a tug.
 The suffocation I spoke of earlier was not a one time deal.
 I suffered through that regularly, each time affirming that any worthy pursuit requires sacrifice,